John Boileau: Personal life

-His wife died in 1862 and Boileau survived her until 1869, having suffered on chronic bronchitis in his last years.
+His wife died in 1862 and Boileau survived her until 1869, having suffered from chronic bronchitis in his last years.
 Sir John died on 9 March 1869 at Torquay and was buried in the family's vault in Ketteringham.
 His oldest son John having predeceased him in 1861, he was succeeded in the baronetcy by his second son Francis.

 Descendants

 Through his daughter Agnes, he was a grandfather of Reginald Venables-Vernon.